jon-harper/jon-harper.github.io/docs/abs/about.md

 </figcaption>
 </figure>

-Manufacturers of ABS and other thermoplastics create pellets of plastic *resin* to distribute, commonly called *nurdles*.
-From there, manufacturers melt the resin, optionally adding colorants or other additives to modify the appearance and other properties of the final product.
+Raw ABS and other thermoplastics are distributed as pellets of plastic *resin* commonly called *nurdles*.
+Manufacturers melt the resin, optionally adding colorants or other additives to modify the appearance and other properties of the final product.

 Once melted, the ABS is formed into shape; for FDM filament manufacturers, this means stretching the material into *filament* (long, thin cylinders of a uniform diameter) and rolling it on to spools.